 The expedition recorded 300 new species of plants and animals.
 They discovered 178 plant species including sagebrush, Bitterroot, and Douglas Fir.
 They identified 122 animal species such as coyotes, grizzly bears, and prairie dogs.
 They were able to capture and bring many specimens back with them to study.

 The net result was that the Lewis and Clark expedition paved the way for westward expansion including trade, exploration, and further discoveries.
 They traveled roughly 8,000 miles, not on a highway or interstate, but through a treacherous wilderness.
 The group seemed to have been given a warm welcome everywhere they went when they returned home.
 The Lewis and Clark National Historic Trail is a route across the U.S. commemorating their expedition and is part of the National Trails System.
-The National Park Service, NASA, and the USGS created a cool story map, The Lewis and Clark Trail from Space, assembled from a collection of satellite images highlighting important sites along the route taken by Lewis and Clark during their expedition.
 Their journey inspired all kinds of people around the country to continue efforts to explore what mysteries were and still are out there waiting to be discovered.
+Take a look at our land for sale if you're looking for your own piece of the country to explore.